robert-westenberger/knowledgebase/deep-learning.md

 ### Object detection
 Computers are also good at recognizing where objects in an image are, and can highlight their locations and name each found object.

+### Downsides
+Not good at recognizing images that are significantly different than the training set (e.g., training on photos and then giving the trained model a handdrawn image).